patriksvensson/jinn/docs/docs/intro.md

 # Introduction

-Jinn is a a minimal, performant, AOT compliant, command line parser (and framework) for .NET.
+Jinn is a minimal, performant, AOT compliant, command line parser (and framework) for .NET.
 It's not a fork, but it's design and implementation is based on and inspired by the fantastic [System.CommandLine](https://github.com/dotnet/command-line-api).